deepaks847429/complete-devops/kubernetes/readme.md

 - a-> you have tour docker image in the docker registry and want to deploy it in a cloud native fashion.
 - you want to not worry about patching, crashes.
 You want the system to auto heal.
 - you want to autoscale with simple constructs.
-- you want to observe your comple system in simple dashboard.
+- you want to observe your complete system in simple dashboard.

 # nodes
 - In kubernetes, you can create and connect various machines together, all of which are running kubernetes.
 Every machine here is known as a node.